Xerxous/shenandoah/README.md

 4. Modify the configuration file `pg_hba.conf` in the directory `/etc/postgresql/<version>/main/`.
 The path may vary depending on the version of PostgreSQL.

-    `sudo nano /etc/postgresql/9.5/mainpg_hba.conf`
+    `sudo nano /etc/postgresql/9.5/main/pg_hba.conf`

     Modify the "peer" authentication method to "md5".
     ```
     # "local" is for Unix domain socket connections only
     local   all             all                      peer
     ```

-    After modification, your configuration should look like this
+    After modification, your configuration should look like this:
     ```
     # "local" is for Unix domain socket connections only
     local   all             all                      md5
     ```
-    Save the `pg_hba.conf` file.
+    Save the `pg_hba.conf` file and restart the PostgreSQL service:

+    `sudo service postgresql restart`
 5. You should successfully login to the "shenandoah" database with this command.
-Provide the password or "shenandoah" as necessary:
+Provide the password for the user "shenandoah" as necessary:

   `psql -d shenandoah -U shenandoah -W`